Explicit reciprocity laws for diagonal classes: higher level cases: Introduction and statement of the main results

 \begin{rmk} In Theorem \ref{explicirreclawconj}, we actually just assume that the eigenforms $g$ and $h$ are $p$-depleted (always assuming that the triple $(f,g,h)$ is $(F,1-T)$-convenient in the sense described above).
 In particular, up to passing to $p$-depletions, we obtain an explicit reciprocity law which holds without any assumption on the local behaviour of the forms $g$ and $h$.
 This is again the first example appearing in the literature of such a result, as far as we are aware of. \end{rmk}

-The proof of Theorem \ref{erlintroteo} follows closely the steps of the proof of Theorem A in \cite{BSV2020a} (namely a $p$-adic explicit reciprocity law for triples of eigenforms of level coprime to the fixed prime $p$).
+The proof of Theorem \ref{erlintroteo}, developed in Section \ref{explicitreciprocitychapt}, follows closely the steps of the proof of Theorem A in \cite{BSV2020a} (namely a $p$-adic explicit reciprocity law for triples of eigenforms of level coprime to the fixed prime $p$).
 However, in our setting we have to face some further difficulties.
-In particular, since the forms $g$ and $h$ inevitably have non-trivial level at $p$, we are forced to work over modular curves (or products of such) which do not have good reduction at $p$ and only admit a semistable model over the ring of integers of a finite (typically ramified) extension of $\Q_p$.
-In this setting cohomology theories such as Hyodo-Kato cohomology and syntomic cohomology - that usually allow this kind of computations - are more complicated to handle and we have to take such drawbacks into account.
+In particular, since the forms $g$ and $h$ inevitably have non-trivial level at $p$, we are forced to work over modular curves (or products of such) that do not have good reduction at $p$ and only admit a semistable model over the ring of integers of a finite (typically ramified) extension of $\Q_p$.
+In this setting, cohomology theories such as Hyodo--Kato cohomology and syntomic cohomology - that usually allow this kind of computations - are more complicated to handle and we have to take these drawbacks into account.

-The lack of a satisfying theory of coefficients for Hyodo-Kato cohomology of semistable varieties (either in the crystalline or the rigid version) is the main obstacle to obtain a full proof of Theorem \ref{erlintroteo} for general balanced triples of weights $(k,l,m)$.
-As far as we can understand, forthcoming work by Andreatta-Bertolini-Seveso-Venerucci (introducing a suitable formalism of syntomic cohomology with coefficients in the semistable case) could be used to obtain a full proof of Theorem \ref{erlintroteo}.

-In Section \ref{syntomicabeljacobichapt} we introduce the necessary facts concerning syntomic and finite-polynomial cohomology for semistable varieties and we describe a syntomic version of the $p$-adic Abel-Jacobi map.
-The proof of Theorem \ref{erlintroteo} is the subject of Section \ref{explicitreciprocitychapt}.